Types of Non-Melanoma Skin Cancer

-For more information please visit our page: About Basal Cell Carcinoma
+For more information, visit our page dedicated to Basal Cell Carcinoma

-Squamous cell carcinoma (SCC), which begins in the keratinocyte cells, is the second most common skin cancer.
-While SCC usually develops in areas that have been exposed to the sun, it can also manifest in burn or wound sites.
+Squamous cell carcinoma (SCC) is the second most common skin cancer, making up approximately 20% of cases (CCS).
+SCC usually develops in areas that have been exposed to the sun in the squamous cells, which are in the outer part of the epidermis (CCS).

-For more information please visit our page: About Squamous Cell Carcinoma
+For more information, see our page dedicated to Squamous Cell Carcinoma

-Merkel Cell Carcinoma (MCC) is a rare non-melanoma skin cancer.
-It develops in the merkel cells, which are found in the deepest areas of the epidermis and hair follicles.
-Merkel cells are related to nerve function and hormones production.
-MCC generally spreads quickly, and develops in areas often exposed to the sun (head, neck, arms, and legs).
-MCC is sometimes referred to as neuroendocrine skin cancer or trabecular carcinoma.
+Merkel Cell Carcinoma (MCC) is a rare non-melanoma skin cancer that forms in the merkel cells, which are in the deepest layer of the epidermis and hair follicles (CCS).
+It usually develops on areas most exposed to the sun but spreads quickly (CCS).

-For more information please visit our new page: About Merkel Cell Carcinoma
+For more information, see our page dedicated to Merkel Cell Carcinoma

 Actinic keratoses are considered slow growing.
 They often go away on their own, but may return.
 Approximately 1% of actinic keratoses develop into squamous cell carcinoma (SCC) if left untreated.
 Treatment is required because it is difficult to tell which keratoses will develop into cancer.